AMP’s MySuper member returns exceed 15% in 2024

 Additionally, an exposure to bitcoin futures earlier this year also had a positive impact.

-“While not a material driver of overall returns, our small and careful investment in bitcoin futures in May, traded and actively hedged through our Dynamic Asset Allocation program, has made a positive contribution,” she added.
+“While not a material driver of overall returns, our small and careful investment in bitcoin futures in May, traded and actively hedged through our Dynamic Asset Allocation program, has made a positive contribution,” she said.

 In November, Shelley told Super Review that AMP remained long-term bullish on shares and economic growth, which were supported by the combination of stimulative fiscal policy, spending on AI by the large tech firms, and the expected long-term productivity benefits.

-“Ultimately, investing successfully for our members is about determining how the future will be different to the present, and as an active manager having the conviction to tilt our diversified portfolio to reflect our vision of the future,” the CIO added.
+“Ultimately, investing successfully for our members is about determining how the future will be different to the present, and as an active manager having the conviction to tilt our diversified portfolio to reflect our vision of the future,” the CIO said.

 In August, the company announced that new offerings and services were in development for launch in 1H25 in a bid to improve retirement outcomes for members.